 - Add the chopped onions and red pepper to the pan, and cook over medium low heat, adding about a ¼ teaspoon of salt.
 Let the onions get soft, without browning, about 8 minutes.

 - Add the zucchini to the pan with the onions.
 Stir and add another ¼ teaspoon of salt.
 Let the zucchini cook slowly, without browning, until tender.
-If they start to brown, add a bit of the pasta water.
+When they have softened a bit, add the chopped garlic.
+If the zucchini start to brown, add a bit of the pasta water.

 - Bring a big pot of salted water to boil.
 Add the pasta and let cook until almost done.

 - Drain, saving at least 2 cups of the pasta water.